adamsilver/adamsilver.io-jekyll/_posts/2015-12-27-why-hover-menus-are-problematic.md

 ## 1. The hover tunnel and accidental deactivation

 When a user opens a menu, they can't intuitively move the mouse directly to a sub menu item because this will accidentally close the menu &mdash; either by leaving the menu or activating another menu by accident.
-This makes the menu very hard and frustrating to use which **drains vital user energy**.
+This makes the menu very hard and frustrating to use which **drains peoples energy**.

 <div class="image">
 	<figure>